The following are notes taken from the presentation given by David Tandy with Texas National Title for the 2021 Austin Real Estate Market Update.

 Austin's Economic Outlook

 The economy in Austin still appears to remain strong despite cooling.
 A study by the National Association for Business Economics found that the U.S. economy will remain positive throughout the year 2020.
-Sarah House predicted that Austin's gross domestic product will climb by 5% next year.
-This was down from her past estimated range of 6% to 6.5%.
+This was down from the past estimated range of 6% to 6.5%.
 Austin continues to be strong.
-House said that despite the moderate red-hot pace of the last couple of years, things will look very good and 2020 will be a very good year for the local economy.
-With the lengthiest U.S. economic expansion, which was a decade long, has been wobbling with growth in Gross Domestic Product (GDP) nationwide as it slipped to an annualized pace of 1.9% during the 3rd quarter from 2.9% through 2019.

-Luis Torres, an economist, stated that although Austin is growing, there will be a slightly slower tempo compared to the last few years whereas he called it a "more normal" type of growth.
+Economist Luis Torres stated that although Austin is growing, there will be a slightly slower tempo compared to the last few years whereas he called it a "more normal" type of growth.
 Despite Austin's unemployment rate being on its low for the past 20-years, it is seen to hinder the movement of job growth.
 House sad that these problems are "enviable" to have.

 Austin Real Estate Market: Continues to be the Hottest, Issues with Affordability